Freely-Given-org/Bible_speaker_identification/outsideSources/STEPBible/derivedFiles/README.md

 Currently all the "Others" are marked with 'D' even though they're not all deities/gods.
 Improving this is work for further investigation.

+Prefixing the IDs like that enables us to combine their three datasets (otherwise a person and a place with the same name would clash) into the various "...All..." derived files.

 There may also be the mid_People.json, mid_Places.json, and mid_Others.json
 files produced by the converter script but not checked into GitHub